camillechj/peas-andlove/Jenny's Lab Notebook.md

 _Date: February 5, 2020_

 **Actions:**
-* Sterilized and placed flowers onto S. Sclerotiorum plates at 4pm
+* Collected, sterilized, and placed flowers onto S. Sclerotiorum plates at 4pm

+_Date: February 6, 2020_

+**Actions:**
+* Transfered infected flowers onto sets of trifoliate leaves at the fourth internode of three Bellagio plants at the corner of bench 3
+* Collected flowers and placed them onto S. Sclerotiorum plates at 4pm